ewe2/ewe2.ninja/content/stuff/music/revolution.md

 ---
-title: "Revolution In The Head: An appraisal of Ian MacDonald's *Revolution in the Heart*"
+date: "2018-08-10"
 revision: 3
-date: '2018-08-10'
-toc: true
 tags:
 - music
 - criticism
 - essays
+title: 'Revolution In The Head: An appraisal of Ian MacDonald''s *Revolution in the Heart*'
+toc: true
 ---

 ### We all wanna change the world